-Sitges, located about 30km south of Barcelona, is a town widely known in Spain for its beaches and parties.
+Sitges, about 30km south of Barcelona, is a town widely known in Spain for its beaches and parties.
 The story of Sitges starts back in 4th century, when there was a human settlement in the Iberian Peninsula.
 Its name was given after the Sitges family, who took over the town in the 12th century after the count Mir Geribert.
 Sitges’ economy was based primarily on the wine production, until the 1960’s post-war economic boom, when it became a major touristic location.

 Find your accommodation now!

-As a place that has an old historical background, Sitges still has many historical sites.
-The most popular one is the Iglesias de Sant Bartomeu I Santa Tecla, the church better known as “La Punta” or “The Tip” for its location on the edge of a coastal hill.
-It was built in the seventeenth century and carries a mixture of a Baroque and Renaissance style.
+One of the most popular one is the Iglesias de Sant Bartomeu I Santa Tecla, the church know as “La Punta” or “The Tip” for its location on the edge of a coastal hill.
+Its was built in the seventeenth century and carries a mixture of a Baroque and Renaissance style.
 Sitges’ economy was mostly base on the production of wine until the economic boom of the 1960s, after which it became a tourist resort.

 With large avenues and narrow streets, Sitges is a charming small town.
 Some streets in the center of the village have exclusive pedestrian and bike access, making a perfect location for a walking tour.
-To get around the city the easiest way is to walk, since its dimension allows it, and for further points like the Playa del Muerto, to make your way with a taxi.
+To get around the city the easiest way is to walk, since its dimension allows it; and for further points like the Playa del Muerto, to make your way with a taxi.
 Sitges disposes of a train station with straight trains to and from Barcelona, which makes it accessible for a day trip during your stay in the Catalan capital.

 How to get to Sitges?

 - Address: Sitges, 08870, Barcelona

 - BUS: Take the Monbus from Ronda Universitat to Sitges (this bus will pass through the airport T-1)